Causal inference in connected populations with contagion: Introduction

-At the heart of science is the question of cause and effect \citep{PeBa14,ImRu15}.
-Causal inference in connected populations is complicated by interference, because the treatment assignments of units can affect the outcomes of other units via spillover \citep[e.g.,][]{HuHa08,tchetgen2012causal,La14,aronow2017estimating,choi2017estimation,OgShLe20,savje2021average,TTFuSh21,forastiere2021identification,LiWa22,ogburn2024causal}.
-As a result, the Stable Unit Treatment Value Assumption (SUTVA) of causal inference is violated in connected populations.
-For example, advertisers may be interested in the effect of exposing teenagers on social media to advertisements of designer clothes (treatment assignments $X \in \{0, 1\}$) on purchases of designer clothes in U.S.~Dollars (outcomes $Y \in \mR$).
-The effect of advertisements on purchases of designer clothes can spill over from exposed teenagers to other teenagers for two reasons.
-First, if exposed teenagers share the advertisements with friends, their friends may purchase the advertised designer clothes (treatment spillover).
-Second, if exposed teenagers purchase the advertised designer clothes themselves, their friends may observe them wearing the purchased designer clothes and may purchase them as well (outcome spillover).
-Both treatment and outcome spillover can lift purchases among teenagers and are therefore of interest to advertisers.
-A graphical representation of spillover can be found in Figure \ref{graph.ts.os}.
-Treatment spillover \citep[e.g.,][]{aronow2017estimating,jagadeesan2020designs,savje2021average,LiWa22,yu2022estimating} implies that the treatment assignments $X_i$ of units $i$ directly affect the outcomes $Y_j$ of other units $j$.
-If there is treatment spillover but there is no outcome spillover, then outcomes are independent conditional on treatment assignments.
+Insight into the effects of economic, financial, political, and public health interventions in connected populations is complicated by spillover, contagion, and other real-world processes inducing dependence among outcomes.
+For example, advertisers may be interested in the effect of exposing teenagers on social media to advertisements of designer clothes ($X \in \{0, 1\}$) on purchases of designer clothes ($Y \in \mR$).
+The effect of advertisements on purchases of designer clothes can spill over from exposed teenagers to other teenagers, as demonstrated in Figure \ref{graph.ts.os}.
+First, if exposed teenagers share the advertisements with friends, their friends may purchase the advertised designer clothes (spillover).
+Second, if exposed teenagers purchase the advertised designer clothes, their friends may observe them wearing the purchased designer clothes and may purchase them as well (contagion).
+Both spillover and contagion can lift purchases among teenagers.
+While the effects of interventions in connected populations can be estimated using existing methods \citep[e.g.,][]{ToKa13,ugander2013graph,choi2017estimation,OgShLe20,TTFuSh21,savje2021average,forastiere2021identification,LiWa22}, little is known about how contagion can impact the effects of interventions and inference.

-Outcome spillover implies that $X_i$ indirectly affects $Y_j$ via $Y_i$, i.e., $X_i$ affects $i$'s own outcome $Y_i$ and $Y_i$ in turn affects the outcomes $Y_j$ of other units $j$ \citep[e.g.,][]{OgShLe20,TTFuSh21,ClHa24,BhSe24,ogburn2024causal}.
-Outcome spillover implies that outcomes are dependent conditional on treatment assignments, regardless of whether there is treatment spillover.

-Treatment spillover assumes that the treatment assignments $X_i$ of units $i$ can affect the outcomes $Y_j$ of other units $j$, regardless of what the outcomes $Y_i$ of units $i$ are.
-While the ignorance-of-outcomes assumption underlying treatment spillover is convenient, it may be violated in the study of economic, social, and health-related phenomena: e.g., if teenagers who are exposed to advertisements of designer clothes shared those advertisements with friends, then purchased the advertised designer clothes themselves but regretted those purchases, why would their friends purchase those designer clothes?
-In other words, why would rational agents make choices without taking into account the outcomes of other agents who make the same choices?
-These observations suggest that treatment spillover may be less plausible than outcome spillover in economic, social, and health-related applications, and causal inference should consider both treatment and outcome spillover.